 When it comes to tribunal orders, where a finding of unfair dismissal has been made, the employer will almost always be required to pay the employee compensation.
 An order for compensation, officially referred to as an award of damages, will be made up of both a basic and a compensatory award.
 The basic award is a fixed sum calculated to a statutory formula, while a compensatory award is to compensate the employee for any financial losses arising out of their dismissal.
 This will include a claim for loss of earnings, but can also include compensation for loss of statutory rights.
 This is a sum of money to reflect the fact that it will take the employee 2 years in a new job to re-accrue full employment rights.

-The statutory formula for a basic award in unfair dismissal claims will depend on the employee’s age, gross weekly pay and length of service, although the weekly pay is currently capped at £643 (from 6 April 2023), with a maximum length of service of 20 years.
+The statutory formula for a basic award in unfair dismissal claims will depend on the employee’s age, gross weekly pay and length of service, although the weekly pay is capped with a statutory annual rate, with a maximum length of service of 20 years.
 The formula is based on 0.5 week’s pay for each complete year of employment when below the age of 22, 1 week’s pay for each complete year of employment when aged between 22 and 40, and 1.5 week’s pay for each complete year of employment when aged 41 or over.
-This means a basic award for unfair dismissal could be as much as £19,290.

-Even though there is also a cap on the compensatory award, set at the lower of 52 week’s pay or the statutory limit, this limit is still a sizeable £105,707 (from 6 April 2023) and, in certain cases of automatic unfair dismissal, the award of damages may be uncapped.
+Even though there is also a cap on the compensatory award, set at the lower of 52 week’s pay or the relevant statutory limit, although in certain cases of automatic unfair dismissal, the award of damages may be uncapped.

 What will the employee need to show to claim unfair dismissal?